-As has already been pointed out, this Register is intended to provide a snapshot of available records up to the end of December 2015.
-To become an effective conservation tool the Rare Plant Register will need to be kept up to date.
-Future editions will update the records and in an ideal world will allow searching by area/site as well as by species.
+As has already been pointed out, this Register is intended to provide a snapshot of available records up to the end of December 2019.
+To become in any way effective as a conservation tool any Rare Plant Register needs to be kept up to date.
+This is the second published version of the Register coinciding with the end of field recording for the Atlas 2020 project.